 Who are your biggest supporters now?
 What do they do?
 What do they like?
 How much have they supported you financially?
 How much have they volunteered?
 How did they find you?
 What do they love about you?

 Answering these questions is a great way to build a persona of your ideal target audience.
-And actually creating a persona is a great 1st step to help you know how to communicate with your ideal target audience.
+Actually creating a persona is a great first step to help you better understand how to communicate with your ideal target audience.

-This will allow you to speak directly to that person in all your market.
-It’s a really effective tool to focus your marketing and make it more personal.
+This will allow you to speak directly to that person in all your marketing.
+It’s a really effective tool that focuses your message and make it more personal.
 Best of all, your marketing will better connect with people who share the same characteristics and interests of your persona.

 2. Find What Works and Get Better at That